-SJ1: SHOW JUMPING
+SJ: SHOW JUMPING

-BRC organises several different show jumping competitions for both senior and junior riders.
+BRC organises several different show jumping competitions for both senior and iunior riders.

-- 70 Winter and Summer Show Jumping classes for teams consisting of four riders and individuals with senior and junior sections. - 80 Winter and Summer Show Jumping classes for teams consisting of four riders and individuals with senior and junior sections. - 90 Winter and Summer Show Jumping classes for teams consisting of four riders and individuals with senior and junior sections - 100 Winter and Summer Show Jumping classes, this is a mixed class open to senior and junior teams and individuals, teams may be any combination of senior and/or junior. - 105 Winter and Summer Show Jumping, this is a mixed class open to senior and junior teams and individuals, teams may be any combination of senior and/or junior.
+- 60 Winter and Summer Show Jumping classes, this is a mixed class open to senior and junior teams and individuals, teams may be any combination of senior and/or junior. - 70 Winter and Summer Show Jumping classes for teams consisting of four riders and individuals with senior and junior sections. - 80 Winter and Summer Show Jumping classes for teams consisting of four riders and individuals with senior and junior sections. - 90 Winter and Summer Show Jumping classes, this is a mixed class open to senior and junior teams and individuals, teams may be any combination of senior and/or junior. - 100 Winter and Summer Show Jumping classes, this is a mixed class open to senior and junior teams and individuals, teams may be any combination of senior and/or junior. - 105 Winter and Summer Show Jumping, this is a mixed class open to senior and junior teams and individuals, teams may be any combination of senior and/or junior.

-SI1.0.1: QUALIFIER FORMAT
+SJ1.0.1: QUALIFIER FORMAT